nchikurova/www/chart/gis_project/README.md

 I decreased the capacity of the circles because the circles in the Northeast region overlap.

 As a size, I chose fixed size, so the overall picture is not clattered.
-The viewer’s attention will be on the most important part here – the number of percentage.
+The viewer’s attention will be on the most important part here – the number of the percentage.

  ![](images/bartax.png)